-During the Accounting Period, the United States and Global markets experienced significant declines resulting from the world-wide supply and inflationary pressures due to the Coronavirus pandemic, the war in Ukraine, and the Federal Reserve's tightening monetary policies.
+During the Accounting Period, the United States and Global markets experienced significant volatility negatively impacted by world-wide supply and inflationary pressures due to the Coronavirus pandemic, geopolitical uncertainty, and the Federal Reserve's tightening monetary policies.
+Overall performance during the Accounting Period was positive, however, with material declines at times during the Accounting Period, significantly offset by strong gains towards the end of the Accounting Period.

-The Trust is closely monitoring its investment portfolio, its liquidity, and is actively working to minimize the impact of these declines.
+The Trust is closely monitoring its investment portfolio, its liquidity, and is actively working to minimize the impact of this volatility.